-Whilst each industry and individual is different the research (and our experience) seems to indicate that the answer entirely depends on where in your career’s lifecycle you are sitting.
+Whilst each industry and individual is different the research (and our experience) seems to indicate that the answer to how often you should change jobs depends on where in your career’s lifecycle you are sitting.

 When you’re starting out in your career, we generally find that the best length of tenure for a position is between 2-3 years.
-This may seem fairly short, but at this point in your career, you need to be as “sponge-like” as possible and soak up information.
+This may seem short, but at this point in your career, you need to be as “sponge-like” as possible to soak up information.

 Yes, there is nothing wrong with remaining with one company longer but often, exposure to 2-3 companies within the first 10 years provides a more diversified skills set to continue into the more senior phase.

 Candidate 1 – has been in the same job for 10 years.
 They’ve shown incredible commitment, but have only been exposed to one set of operating systems, one style of working and one mode of thought.
 They haven’t necessarily had to adapt to new styles.

 Candidate 2 – has the same 10 years of experience, but at 3 different companies.
 Their experience contains multiple business ideologies, exposure across multiple operating systems, project types and working styles and they generally earn slightly more than Candidate 1 due to the fact that most people receive a higher salary when they change jobs.